-With snow-capped mountains, beautiful lakes and many picturesque hikes, Wanaka region is without a doubt every landscape photographer’s dream.
+With snow-capped mountains, beautiful lakes, and many picturesque hikes, the Wanaka region is without a doubt every landscape photographer’s dream.
 One can easily spend a few days in this amazing area and only get a taste of it.
 Unfortunately, we couldn’t stay more than one night before heading to Mt.
 Cook on the following day.
 This means I only had one sunset and one sunrise to work with.
-And while this might not sound like a lot, in this mini-guide I provide some tips on how to make the most out of this limited time.
+And while this might not sound like a lot, in this landscape photographer’s mini-guide to Wanaka I provide some tips on how to make the most out of this limited time.

 Sunset at Wanaka Tree

 For sunset, I recommend heading to the infamous Wanaka Tree.
 A lonely little tree growing in the water makes for a stunning composition.
 I know, I know – it’s one of those places that everybody and their mother photographs.
 Heck, it might even be the most famous landmark in New Zealand.
 Still, it’s such a lovely view that it would be a shame to leave without a picture of your own.
 As far as I’m concerned, if you could only have one shot from Wanaka, it should definitely be that of the Wanaka Tree.

 Wanaka Tree is great for both sunset and sunrise, but I suggest coming here in the evening.
 That way you can have another attempt in the morning if the light isn’t ideal.
 Having said that, I think you can get a good photo here almost in any conditions.
 You just need to approach the scene a little differently depending on the weather.
 For instance, the image below was taken at noon the next day, shortly before we left for Mt.
 Cook.
 It was raining and the landscape looked nothing like it did at sunset.
 It was still beautiful though and I like how the photo turned out.